kerich254/Capstone_Churn_Prediction/README.md

 ## Contribution
-You contribution, critism etc are welcome.
+You comments and corrections are highly welcomed.
 We are willing to colaborate with any data analyst/scientist to improve this project.
-Thank your
+Thank you all!

 ## Contact